mcarlson501/theprivacy.guide/content/tasks/review-app-permissions.md

 title: 'Review App Permissions on Your Phone'
 description: 'Discover which apps have access to your camera, microphone, contacts, and location.'
 category: 'Quick Win'
-time: '☕️ 10 minutes'
+time: '10 minutes'
 points: 25
 badgeId: 'permission-detective'
 badgeName: 'Permission Detective'
 ---

-#### The Big Picture (Why It's Important)
+#### Why This Matters
-Your smartphone apps are like guests in your house.
-Some guests need access to your kitchen (camera app needs camera access), but you wouldn't want every guest to have keys to every room, your safe, and your personal diary.
-Many apps ask for way more permissions than they actually need to function, and most people just tap "Allow" without thinking about it.
+Many apps ask for permissions they don't actually need to function.
+That flashlight app wants to access your contacts and location.
+The weather app wants your microphone and camera.
+Most people tap "Allow" without thinking about what they're giving away.

+Every unnecessary permission is a way for apps to collect and sell your personal information.
+Apps with location access can track where you live, work, and spend your time.
+Apps with microphone access could potentially listen to your conversations.

-#### What This Accomplishes (How It Helps)
+#### What You'll Accomplish
-* **Stops unnecessary data collection:** Apps can't gather information they don't need
+After completing this task, you will have:
+* Removed unnecessary app access to your camera, microphone, and location
-* **Improves battery life:** Fewer apps running location services means longer battery
+* Better battery life from fewer apps running background services
-* **Reduces security risks:** Less access means fewer ways for apps to misuse your data
-* **Gives you control:** You decide what each app can and cannot access
+* Control over which apps can access your personal information

 ---

-### For iPhone Users

-#### Step 1: Open Privacy Settings
+### Step 1: Check Location Access
-1. Open the **Settings** app (gray gear icon)
-2. Scroll down and tap **Privacy & Security**
-3. You'll see a list of different permissions like Location Services, Camera, Microphone, etc.

-#### Step 2: Review Each Permission Type

-**🌍 Location Services (Start Here)**
-1. Tap **Location Services**
+Start with the most privacy-invasive permission first.

+**iPhone:**
+1. Open Settings → Privacy & Security → Location Services
-2. Look through the list of apps
-3. For each app, ask yourself: "Does this app actually NEED to know where I am?"
+2. Look through each app and ask: "Does this NEED to know where I am?"

-**Keep location ON for:**
-* Maps/Navigation apps (Google Maps, Waze, Apple Maps)
-* Weather apps
-* Ride-sharing apps (Uber, Lyft) - but consider "While Using App" instead of "Always"

-**Consider turning OFF for:**
-* Games (why does a puzzle game need your location?)
-* Shopping apps (unless you use store finder features)
+3. Keep ON for: Maps, Weather, Uber/Lyft
-* Social media apps (unless you want location tags)
+4. Turn OFF for: Games, shopping apps, social media (unless you want location tags)

-**📷 Camera Access**
-1. Go back and tap **Camera**
-2. Turn OFF camera access for any app that doesn't need it
-3. **Red flags:** Why does a note-taking app or game need your camera?

-**🎤 Microphone Access**
-1. Tap **Microphone**
-2. Be especially strict here - microphone access can be used to listen to conversations
-3. **Keep ON for:** Phone apps, video calling apps, voice memo apps
-4. **Consider OFF for:** Most other apps unless they have a clear voice feature

-**📞 Contacts Access**
-1. Tap **Contacts**
-2. Many apps request this to "help you find friends" but then upload your entire contact list
-3. **Be very selective** - only allow apps you truly trust

-#### Step 3: Set Up Location Sharing Preferences
-1. In Location Services, tap **Share My Location**
-2. Consider who really needs to know where you are at all times
-3. You can always share temporarily when needed
+**Android:**
+1. Open Settings → Privacy → Permission Manager → Location
+2. For each app, choose: "Allow only while using app" or "Don't allow"
+3. Only allow "All the time" for essential apps like Maps

 ---

-### For Android Users

-#### Step 1: Open App Permissions
-1. Open **Settings**
-2. Tap **Privacy** (or **Apps & notifications** on older versions)
-3. Tap **Permission manager** (or **App permissions**)

-#### Step 2: Review Each Permission Category
+### Step 2: Review Camera and Microphone

-**📍 Location**
-1. Tap **Location**
-2. Review each app and choose:
-   * **Allow all the time** - Only for essential apps like Maps
-   * **Allow only while using the app** - Better for most apps
-   * **Don't allow** - For apps that don't need location

-**📷 Camera & 🎤 Microphone**
-1. Go through each permission type systematically
-2. Ask: "What does this app actually do, and does it need this permission to do it?"
-3. **When in doubt, turn it off** - you can always turn it back on if the app stops working properly

-**📱 SMS/Phone**
-1. Be extra careful with these permissions
-2. Only messaging and phone apps should need SMS access
-3. Only calling apps should need phone access

-#### Step 3: Individual App Review
+These permissions can be used to spy on you.

+**iPhone:**
-1. Go to **Settings > Apps**
+1. Go to Settings → Privacy & Security → Camera
-2. Pick a few apps you use frequently
-3. Tap on each app, then tap **Permissions**
+2. Turn OFF any app that doesn't obviously need camera access
+3. Repeat for Microphone - be especially strict here

+**Android:**
+1. Settings → Privacy → Permission Manager → Camera
-4. Review what each specific app has access to
+2. Review each app - when in doubt, turn it off
+3. Do the same for Microphone permissions

+**Red flags:** Games, note apps, or shopping apps requesting camera/microphone access.

 ---

-### Quick Decision Guide

-**Ask yourself these questions for each app:**

-✅ **ALLOW if:**
-* The permission is obviously needed for the app's main function
-* You trust the company behind the app
-* The app is from a major, reputable developer

-❌ **DENY if:**
-* You can't think of why the app would need this permission
-* It's a game asking for contacts or location
-* The app is from an unknown developer
-* The permission seems excessive for what the app does

-**🤔 UNSURE?**
-* Deny it first, see if the app still works
-* If it breaks something you need, you can always turn it back on
+### Step 3: Protect Your Contacts
+Many apps upload your entire contact list to find "friends."

+**iPhone:**
+1. Settings → Privacy & Security → Contacts
+2. Only allow apps you completely trust
+3. Most apps don't actually need your contacts to function

+**Android:**
+1. Settings → Privacy → Permission Manager → Contacts
+2. Be very selective - social media apps often abuse this permission
+3. When in doubt, say no - you can always enable it later if needed

 ---

-### Pro Tips

-**🔄 Make This a Monthly Habit**
+### The Bottom Line

+**What You Just Accomplished**
+You've taken back control of your personal information and stopped apps from accessing data they don't need.
+This reduces tracking, improves battery life, and protects your privacy.

+**What to Expect**
+Some apps might ask for permissions again when you use certain features.
+You now know to think carefully before saying yes.
+Your phone will feel more private and potentially run better.

+**Pro Tips**
-* Set a phone reminder to review permissions monthly
+* Review permissions monthly as you install new apps
-* New apps get added, permissions can change with updates

-**📱 Check When Installing New Apps**
-* Pay attention to permission requests during app installation
-* Don't just tap "Allow All" - read what it's asking for
+* Always read permission requests during app installation - don't just tap "Allow All"

-**🔍 Look for Permission Warnings**
-* Both iPhone and Android now show warnings when apps use certain permissions
-* Pay attention to these notifications

-**⚖️ Balance Convenience and Privacy**
-* Some permissions make apps more convenient (like location for weather)
-* Decide what trade-offs you're comfortable with

----

-### What You'll Notice

-**Immediately:**
-* Better awareness of what apps can access
-* Potentially better battery life
-* More control over your privacy

-**Over time:**
-* Fewer creepy "coincidental" ads
-* Better understanding of how apps use your data
-* More confidence in your digital privacy
+* Remember: you can always turn permissions back on if an app stops working

+**Remember:** Every permission you deny is personal information that can't be collected, tracked, or sold.
+You've just made your phone much more private.